RAGA1111/ai-summary-generator/README.md

 🧠 AI Summary Generator

 A simple and efficient AI-powered text summarization tool that generates concise summaries from long paragraphs, articles, or documents.
-Built to provide fast, accurate, and readable summaries.
+Built to provide fast, accurate, and readable summaries

 🚀 Features